 - d.
 Seminars, 3 credits as laid down in Article 6 - e.
 Interdisciplinary design project, 7 credits as laid down in Article 7 - f.
 Interdisciplinary graduation work, 30 credits as laid down in Article 8 - 2.
-The student may opt for the following annotation programmes of 15 credits: - Technology in Sustainable Development, as laid down in Article 10 - Entrepreneurship, as laid down in Article 11 - Infrastructure and Environment, as laid down in Article 12
+The student may opt for the following annotation programmes of 15 credits: - Technology in Sustainable Development, as laid down in Article 10 - Entrepreneurship, as laid down in Article 11 - Infrastructure and Environment, as laid down in Article 12 - Integral Design and Management, as laid down in article 13 - Rail, as laid down in article 14

-Parts of the annotation programme may be extracurricular.
 Apart from the programmes of 15 credits, there are additional requirements.